kleientertainment/Policies/Privacy Policy.md

 #### Opt-out of marketing emails and other direct marketing

 You may opt-out of receiving promotional communications, such as marketing emails from us by following the instructions in such communications.
+You can always withdraw your consent, for example by clicking the unsubscribe link on an email or opting out of sending data in-game.

 #### Access the personal data we hold about you